 Defining life is tricky.
 In the Star Trek episode The Tholian Web, the enterprise crew meet beings made entirely of crystal.
 In the episode Charlie X, they meet creatures who exist as disembodied faces.
 They meet sentient clouds of light in Metamorphosis and so on.
 Life is such a varied thing on Earth, how can we possibly define it for the rest of the Universe?

 Perhaps there could be creatures made of plasma living in the hearts of stars.
 Perhaps there are beings living in extra dimensions of spacetime who inhabit the cores of black holes.
-Perhaps we’re being visited by alien life all the time but it’s so different to what we expect we don’t even recognise it.
+Perhaps we’re being visited by alien life all the time but it’s so different we don’t even recognise it.

 If we say “life comes in an infinite variety of forms” then by definition, the Universe is full of creatures.
 We could argue that stars are living, as are nebulae and pulsars.
-Indeed, they might be, but that answer isn’t useful.
-If we want to discuss the question practically then we need to limit our scope.
+That answer isn’t useful.
+If we want to discuss the question practically we need to limit our scope.